amidaware/trmm-docs/docs/update_server.md

 Other than this, you should avoid making any changes to your server and let the `update.sh` script handle everything else for you.

+!!!danger
-Do **not** attempt in-place OS upgrades, such as trying to in-place upgrade from Debian 11 to 12.
+    Do **NOT** attempt in-place OS upgrades, such as trying to in-place upgrade from Debian 11 to 12.
+You will break your server!

 Instead, you must [backup](./backup.md) and [restore](./restore.md) to the new OS.